Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress09/11/2023

-The White House announced the airstrike on an arms depot in Syria to deter Iran-backed militia groups that were threatening to attack US troops in the region.
+The White House announced an airstrike on an arms depot in Syria to deter Iran-backed militia groups that were threatening to attack US troops in the region.

-"The US airstrikes in Syria have had a real impact on the ability of Iran-backed separatists to provide weapons and send a strong signal of deterrence," US National Security Council spokesman John Kirby said on November 9.
+"The US airstrikes in Syria have had a real impact on the ability to supply arms to Iranian-backed separatist groups and send a strong signal of deterrence," US National Security Council spokesman John Kirby said on November 9.
 "These groups must make a choice.
 If they continue to attack our troops in Iraq and Syria, they will face consequences."

 US National Security Council spokesman John Kirby at the White House on October 24.
 Photo: AFP